I've been a film buff since childhood, and I love writing about and reviewing my favorites.

 Still hoping that 007 could make the jump to the silver screen, Fleming began working with an Irish screenwriter and director named Kevin McClory in 1958 on a screenplay for Bond's potential feature film debut - an original action adventure awkwardly titled Longitude 78 West.
-The film script went through numerous title changes, drafts and re-writes over the next several years, until the project eventually fell apart due to financial difficulties.
+The film script went through numerous title changes, drafts and re-writes over the next several years, but the project eventually fell apart.
 Producers Harry Saltzman and Albert "Cubby" Broccoli's Eon Productions swooped in shortly afterwards to snap up the film rights to the Bond novels, and their series of films debuted in 1962 with Dr. No, starring Sean Connery.
 The rest, as they say, is history.

-When Fleming later used the aborted Longitude project as the basis for his ninth James Bond novel, 1961's Thunderball, Kevin McClory sued Fleming on breach-of-copyright grounds, claiming that he had created the bulk of the story elements in Thunderball, including the basic plot outline, numerous characters, and the name of the global criminal organization SPECTRE.
-London's High Court settled the matter after a lengthy battle, and decided that Fleming had indeed used McClory's concepts in his novel without giving him proper credit.
-By this time, Eon Productions' Dr. No had already become a box office smash and sequels were in the works, so the Court decreed that when Eon eventually made a film version of Thunderball (which happened in 1965), McClory should receive an onscreen producer's credit.
-As the owner of the Thunderball story concepts, the court further decided that McClory was free to use those ideas to produce a film of his own if he so desired - after ten years had passed.
+When Fleming later used the aborted Longitude script as the basis for his ninth James Bond novel, 1961's Thunderball, McClory sued him for breach-of-copyright grounds.
+McClory claimed that he had created most of the story elements in Thunderball, including the basic plot outline, numerous characters, and the name of the global criminal organization SPECTRE.
+London's High Court settled the matter after a lengthy battle, and decided that Fleming had indeed used McClory's concepts in the novel without giving him proper credit.
+By this time, Eon Productions' Dr. No was already a box office smash and sequels were being planned.
+The Court decreed that when Eon made a film version of Thunderball (which happened in 1965), McClory should receive an onscreen producer's credit.
+As the "owner" of the Thunderball story concepts, the court further decided that McClory was free to use those ideas to produce his own film version if he so desired - after ten years had passed.

 As soon as that ten years was up, McClory began trying to mount his own competing Bond film based on his Thunderball ideas.
-Throughout the '70s McClory made periodic announcements stating that he was about to begin production on films with titles like James Bond of the Secret Service or Warhead, but none of the projects ever got off the ground due to constant difficulties in procuring financing - as well as regular legal challenges from Harry Saltzman and Cubby Broccoli's Eon Productions.
-Now that Eon's "legitimate" Bond series was a worldwide box office phenomenon, Broccoli and Saltzman certainly weren't about to let anyone else horn in on their territory if they could help it.
+None of the projects ever got off the ground due to difficulties in procuring financing - as well as legal challenges from Harry Saltzman and Cubby Broccoli's Eon Productions.
+Since Eon's "legitimate" Bond series was a worldwide box office phenomenon by this point, Broccoli and Saltzman certainly weren't about to let anyone else horn in on their territory.

 "Never Say Never Again" Trailer: